node-napkin/napkin/services/README.md

 A compilation of services that I have come to use for various tasks, both cloud based and server related.
+In addition to services/frameworks that I might want to use in the future

 ## Inbound mail processing